-Care Guidelines
+A.1 Care Guidelines

-- Keep the cartridge in its protective box when no used in the tape drive. - Do not touch the tape.

-- Keep the cartridge away from electromagnetic fields or calculators. - Keep the cartridge away from heat sources, such as warm air ducts or lamps. - Do not lay the cartridge on the computer monitor, system unit, or any peripheral device.
+- Keep the cartridge in its protective box when not used in the tape drive. - Do not touch the tape. - Keep the cartridge away from electromagnetic fields or calculators. - Keep the cartridge away from heat sources, such as warm air ducts or lamps. - Do not lay the cartridge on the computer monitor, system unit, or any peripheral device.

-Storing Cartridges
+A.2 Storing Cartridges